-For those who’re just starting out as a finance writer, the monthly estimate might seem impossible to reach but as you start working and getting clients, the target will cease to seem unachievable.
+For those who’re just starting out as a financial writer, the monthly estimate might seem impossible to reach but as you start working and getting clients, the target will cease to seem unachievable.

 Of course, your expected yearly earnings should be realistic.

-Successful finance writers charge $500+ for an article and being a newcomer, you can’t expect the same.
+Successful financial writers charge $500+ for an in-depth guide and being a newcomer, you can’t expect the same.

-Therefore, study the market and create a realistic earning amount.
+Therefore, study the financial markets and create a realistic earning amount.

-The finance writing market is expansive.
-The shortage of adequate skill set and experience necessitates the demand for good finance writer.
+The financial writing market is expansive.
+The shortage of adequate skill sets and experience necessitates the demand for a good financial writer.

-If you have the zeal to understand finance and writing abilities, a finance writing career might be just what you were looking for.
+If you have the zeal to understand finance and writing abilities, a financial writing career might be just what you were looking for.